These ube brownies are a definite crowd pleaser. It is a dessert that's both easy to make and packed with delicious purple yam flavor!

 What is Ube?

 Ube, also known as purple yam, is a root vegetable that is widely used in Filipino cuisine and is gaining popularity in other parts of the world.
-It has a distinctive deep purple color that comes from its natural pigments, and is also said to have many health benefits.
+It has a distinctive deep purple color that comes from its natural pigments.

 In terms of taste and texture, ube is similar to other types of yam and sweet potato, but with a slightly nutty and earthy flavor that is often described as being "caramel-like."
-Its unique color and flavor make it a popular ingredient in a variety of dishes, including desserts like cakes, ice cream, and pastries, as well as savory dishes like soups, stews, and casseroles.
+Its unique color and flavor makes it a popular ingredient in a variety of dishes, including desserts like cakes, ube ice cream, ube milk tea and pastries (ube rolls), as well as savory dishes like soups, stews, and casseroles.

 A very popular delicacy made using ube is the ube halaya (also known as purple yam jam).
 It is a classic Filipino dessert that is made by cooking ube with coconut milk and condensed milk until it becomes a thick, smooth paste.
 This rich and creamy dessert is often served on its own, but can also be used as a filling for cakes and pastries, or as a topping for shaved ice.
 You can make this on your own (with fresh ube) or purchase it from your local Asian supermarket or local Filipino grocery store.